 - Decisions are not posted online.
 Letters will be mailed to the current address listed on your application.
 Please inform the Admissions Office of any changes to your address, phone number, or email address.

-NOTE: The GSSW application is self-managed, and you will not be contacted if your application is missing materials.
+NOTE: The BCSSW application is self-managed, and you will not be contacted if your application is missing materials.

 Please send materials to: